Ralsei-x64/aethers-oc-efi/README.md

 <img width="2560" height="1440" alt="Screenshot 2025-09-04 at 17 25 40" src="https://github.com/user-attachments/assets/ba039a79-991a-4117-a7be-f9e5bec4673c" />

+This branch is for macOS Tahoe!
+If you're looking for Sequoia, use the Sequoia-Stable branch.

 **This config applies for the following:**
  - AMD Ryzen 9 5900X